networknext/next/README.md

 It works by monitoring player connections and sending game traffic down an optimized route when the default internet route has high latency, jitter or packet loss.

 You decide when to accelerate your players.
 Set acceptable latency, jitter and packet loss values and only accelerate players who are above them.
-Also, set how many milliseconds of latency reduction is required for acceleration.
+You can also set how many milliseconds of latency reduction is required for acceleration.

 For example, you can accelerate players only if their packet loss is above above 1%, _or_ their jitter is above 10ms, _or_ their latency is above 50 milliseconds _and_ you can reduce latency by at least 20ms.